Connect with others who understand.

 • Have already had radiation therapy treatment in the past

-• Have a tumor that is larger than two inches across, or if it is large compared to your breast size
+• Have a tumor that is more than 2 inches across or if it’s large compared to your breast size

 • Would prefer to have a mastectomy over radiation therapy with a lumpectomy

-• Have previously had breast cancer surgery that did not remove the cancer completely
+• Have previously had breast cancer surgery that didn’t remove the cancer completely

 • Have inflammatory breast cancer

-• Have an increased chance of a second type of cancer due to a genetic mutation, such as BRCA
+• Have an increased chance of a second type of cancer due to a genetic mutation (change), such as BRCA

 • Are pregnant and cannot have radiation therapy due to the risk to the fetus

-• Have two or more areas of cancer in the same breast that cannot be removed together without changing the appearance of the breast
+• Have two or more areas of cancer in the same breast that cannot be removed together without changing the breast’s appearance

 • Have a connective tissue disease, such as lupus or scleroderma, that can make radiation therapy treatment difficult

 Stage 2 breast cancer can also be treated with a mastectomy.
 Radiation therapy at this stage after surgery is more common, especially if cancer cells are found in the SLNB.
-If you were treated with hormone therapy or chemotherapy before surgery, you may also be a candidate for radiation therapy after surgery.
+If you were treated with chemotherapy, targeted therapy, and/or immunotherapy before surgery, you may also be a candidate for radiation therapy after surgery.
+Some patients will need hormone treatment, immunotherapy, or targeted therapies after surgery as well.

-Stage 3 breast cancer is diagnosed when the tumor is larger than two inches, or if cancer has spread to nearby tissues or lymph nodes.
-In this case, oncologists typically recommend shrinking the tumor with chemotherapy before surgery (known as neoadjuvant chemotherapy).
-When the tumor does not shrink, the surgeon performs a mastectomy to try to remove most of the cancer cells.
-Afterward, radiation therapy and/or chemotherapy are typically given to help eliminate any remaining cancer cells.
+Stage 3 breast cancer is diagnosed when the tumor is larger than 2 inches or if cancer has spread to nearby lymph nodes.
+In this case, oncologists typically recommend shrinking the tumor with chemotherapy, targeted therapy, and/or immunotherapy before surgery (known as neoadjuvant chemotherapy).
+After the chemo regimen, the surgeon performs a mastectomy to try to remove most of the cancer cells.
+Afterward, radiation therapy, hormone therapy, immunotherapy, and/or targeted therapy are typically given to help eliminate any remaining cancer cells.

-There are six types of mastectomy.
-The type used depends on the kind of breast cancer and if any nearby lymph nodes are affected.
+There are six types of mastectomy surgery.
+The type of surgery used depends on the kind of breast cancer and if any nearby lymph nodes are affected.

 • Simple (or total) mastectomy